browserengineering/book/book/glossary.md

 Web security

-: The ability to intentionally limit the behavior of web browsers, servers, or applications, usually to prevent unintentional harm.
+: The ability to intentionally limit the behavior of web browsers, servers, or applications, usually to prevent harm, unintentional or not.
 There are lots of different aspects of security: browser security (so the user's computer isn't harmed by their browser), web application security (so a web application can't be harmed by its users), privacy (so a third party can't harm a web user), and many others.